Patrick Omameh: Early life

-College
+College career

 Omameh redshirted as a freshman for the 2008 Michigan Wolverines.
-He made his first career start on November 7, 2009 when Perry Dorrestein was sidelined with a back injury against Purdue, and Omameh stayed in the starting lineup for the final two games of the season for the 2009 team.
+He made his first career start on November 7, 2009, when Perry Dorrestein was sidelined with a back injury against Purdue, and Omameh stayed in the starting lineup for the final two games of the season for the 2009 team.
 Despite being Michigan's lowest rated prospect in the entering class of 2008, he went on to start for the team for three and a half seasons.
 By the end of the 2012 Michigan–Ohio State game, Omameh had started 41 consecutive games.
+Omameh played both left and right offensive tackle before starting 41 games at guard.

 Omameh has been known for eating prowess since high school, once eating 30 White Castle hamburgers.
 Even other offensive linemen, such as teammate Taylor Lewan, marveled at his appetite.
 This helped Omameh bulk up from about 240 lbs as a freshman to over 300 lbs two years later when he became a regular starting offensive lineman.

 At Michigan, he had difficulty understanding quarterback Denard Robinson's playcalling in the huddle because of Robinson's rapid speech pattern.
 In 2010, Omameh was a nominee to be the University of Michigan homecoming king.
 Omameh was an Academic All-Big Ten in both 2010 and 2011.

 On September 18, 2012, Omameh was named to the 11-man Allstate American Football Coaches Association (AFCA) Good Works Team.
 His Good Works team recognition was for his weekly appearances at the C.S.
 Mott Children's Hospital.
 He joins Zoltan Mesko as the only two Michigan players to ever receive the AFCA Good Works Team recognition.
 On November 13, Omameh was named a finalist for the 2012 Pop Warner National College Football Award.

 Omameh was a first team All-Big Ten selection by the coaches and an honorable mention selection by the media.
 He earned his third consecutive Academic All-Big Ten recognition in 2012.